 There are so many ways to prepare asparagus, especially in the spring, when they are at their peak.
 But breading them and then giving them a quick flash fry is incredibly delicious.
 Dip them Homemade Ranch or Kickin’ Remoulade, and you’ve got something really special to serve!

-HOW TO MAKE ASPARAGUS FRIES
+HOW TO MAKE FRIED ASPARAGUS

 These gems are actually incredibly easy to make.

 All you need to do is set up a quick dredging station, heat some oil to 365°F, and you are good go!

 We love using large asparagus for this recipe, but you can certainly go with small, thin asparagus, too.

 EXPERT TIP: Before breading them, you’ll need to prep the asparagus.
 The ends can be tough and chewy to eat.
 We recommend using a sharp knife to cut about 1 to 2 inches off of the base of the vegetable.
 If they are thick, you’ll probably want to peel the skin off the lower ends of the stalks.